SamLo2200/MyaServerCustomModels/README.md

 # MyaServerCustomModels
-MyaServerCustomModels, a custom model resource pack in Minecraft that used in Mya Community Minecraft Server.
+MyaServerCustomModels, a custom model resource pack in Minecraft that is used in Mya Community Minecraft Server.